-The emissions calculated based on the market-based approach can be much lower than the emissions calculated based on the location-based approach, especially in Scope 2.
-Therefore, the emissions for this year are much higher than the years before due to the fact that SEGGER has calculated the emissions based on both approaches to provide a complete overview.
+Therefore, the emissions calculated based on the market-based approach can be much lower than the emissions calculated based on the location-based approach, especially in Scope 2 which can be seen within this report.

 II.
 System boundaries and data